fedhere/PUI2016_solutions/HW2_fb55/README.md

 ### IMPORTANT NOTE:
 The BusTime API server strictly enforces users to issue only 1 request per 30 seconds.
-Please do not constantly download or fetching data from the API in shorter periods.
+Please do not constantly download or fetch data from the API in shorter periods.
 It is a good idea to download a copy of the response to your local machine for testing purposes.
 Also make sure to open it in an editor to familiarize yourself with all the fields of the response.